Working papers

 Working paper, 2025

 Abstract:The G10 carry trade embeds a borrower-lender mismatch tied to net foreign debt imbalances: it buys high-interest-rate borrowers and sells low-interest-rate lenders.
-We link the carry trade's exposure to crash and global risk to an unpriced component that originates from the mismatch, while its risk premium and pricing ability are driven by interest rate differentials among borrower currencies (debtor carry).
-Debtor carry emerges as a priced risk factor that belongs to the SDF, even when accounting for existing currency factors.
+We link the carry trade's crash and global risk exposure to a mismatch-driven unpriced component.
+In contrast, the carry trade's risk premium and pricing ability arise from a carry strategy among borrower currencies.
+This strategy, debtor carry, emerges as a priced risk factor that belongs to the SDF, even when accounting for existing currency factors.
 These findings challenge theories linking carry trade returns to crash and volatility risk and provide a new benchmark for understanding currency risk premia.

 -